rubygems/rfcs/text/0007-ownership-custodians.md

 	- Gems which do not meet the requirements for being abandoned require the approval of 3 gem custodians.
 	- Any gem custodian can veto a gem **ownership request**.

-If this process fails because the current owner rejected the transfer, the **ownership request** can be revisited after a period of 12 months.
-If the gem then meets the criteria of being abandoned, this process may be repeated, and the gem custodian should consider this history in their decision making process.
+If this process fails because the current owner rejected the transfer, the **ownership request** owner can re-request a gem custodian after a period of 12 months.
+The gem custodian should consider this history in their decision making process.

 ### Abandoned Gem Criteria